Over 200 acres added to New York State Forest - NewsBreak

 MILTON, N.Y.
 (WWTI) — The New York State Department of Environmental Conservation announced that 219 acres will be added to Middle Grove State Forest in the town of Milton located in Saratoga County.

 New York State purchased the parcel for $710,000 from landowner John Munter through the State’s Environmental Protection Fund.
-The new land will provide increased recreational opportunities for the public, expand wildlife habitat, support ecosystem health, and provide educational opportunities to landowners, forest professionals, and other visitors.DEC stocking over 1.8 million trout across New York to prepare for year-round fishing
+The new land will provide increased recreational opportunities for the public, expand wildlife habitat, support ecosystem health, and provide educational opportunities to landowners, forest professionals, and other visitors.13 endangered animals to be taken off list in New York

 Although it was previously under private ownership, the land was host to forest ecology and silviculture logger training courses and provided foresters with training opportunities on White Pine Needle Disease.
 According to the DEC, the new land combined with other parcels will create a new State Reforestation Area that establishes and maintains the forest for watershed protection, timber production, and public recreation.